rita-barbosa/LAPR4-2324/docs/sb_us_2002/readme.md

 >**_Repository Pattern_**
 > * CandidateRepository
 > * ApplicationRepository
+> * JobOpeningRepository
 >
 >* Justification
 >
->  The Candidate and Application repository have the purpose of keeping the persistence of the candidates and
+>  The Candidate Application, JobOpening repository have the purpose of keeping the persistence of the candidates and
 >application instances created.

 >**_Service Pattern_**
-> * RegisterApplicationUI
-> * RegisterApplicationController
 > * ApplicationManagementService
+> * JobOpeningManagementService
 >
 >* Justification
 >*
->  The UI is considered a service, since it is not a concept in the domain, and there is no justification to assign these
->responsibilities to a domain class.
->  The controller is used as a bridge between the UI and the domain classes, processing the UI requests and assigning the
->responsibilities to the respective domain class.
 > The service is in charge of managing requests about applications entities.